 The Information Assurance curriculum includes courses designed to prepare individuals, who engineer computer/network systems or develop policy for these systems, with knowledge of methods, techniques, and tools used in information assurance.
-Courses at the graduate level (and the undergraduate courses required for admission to the graduate program) are regularly offered in the late afternoon and evening to enable students to continue their studies.
+Courses at the graduate level are regularly offered in the late afternoon or evening to provide graduate study opportunities to working professionals.

 This is a 5-8 page paper that describes at least one, and at most four, projects in which the student has been engaged.
 For each project it will describe the overall project objectives, the team, the students' role on the team, the formal information assurance/development methodology used, and the lifecycle stages in which the student was engaged.
 It should explicitly relate the project(s) to at least 2 of the MEIA courses which the student has completed.
 It should also include examples - at least one example work artifact from the information assurance process, with the artifact not counting toward the 5 page minimum length.
 The document should be a formal technical paper.
 It is recommended that students include appropriate references to relevant information assurance sources, such as books, papers and blogs.